rust-unofficial/rust-practise-questions/src/about.md

+The source code of the book is at [link](https://github.com/sn99/rust-practise-questions)

 # about

 The book is written so that we newbie [Rustaceans](https://www.rustaceans.org/) can easily dive in the language and get productive as fast as possible